developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 Used to specify the text to be displayed for the particular button inside the ButtonBar. **Applies only if a background image is not specified**.

-Note:
+**Notes**:

-* If background image is specified this tag will be ignored.
+* **This tag will be ignored** if a background image is specified.
-* Please set the text according to the size of the buttons and as well as the [barFontSize](#barfontsize) parameter value.
+* Text size should be selected based on button size and the [barFontSize](#barfontsize) parameter value.
-* If the text is too big as compared to button size text may not be fully visible.
+* Oversized text might not be fully visible.
-* If webview is resized and ButtonBar is not rendered on top of webview layout, the color of the button may be effected depending on the device display.
-Hence it is recommended to use [buttonImage](#buttonimage) and [buttonImagePressed](#buttonimagepressed)in those cases.
+* If the WebView is resized and the ButtonBar is not rendered on top of the WebView layout, button color can sometimes render improperly.
+In such cases, Zebra recommends using the [buttonImage](#buttonimage) and [buttonImagePressed](#buttonimagepressed) parameters.

 #### Example

     :::xml